orcasound/orca-eye-aye/README.md

 ## Real-Time Automated Vessel Detection System Using Side View Images
 We propose to create an open object detection model for real-time marine vessel monitoring.
 This project will involve two phases and associated deliverables.
 First, we will collaborate with Protected Seas and Beam Reach to build a data set using the Roboflow annotation app.
 Then we will develop an object detection model, beginning with the approach of transfer learning and the pre-trained Yolo model.

-These two phases will include the following related tasks:
-Build an open-access vessel image dataset using images from the M2 system and publish it under a Creative Commons license.
 1. Create an open-access side-view vessel image dataset using images from the M2 system located on the Orcasound Lab (here are some [images of M2 at Orcasound Lab](https://photos.app.goo.gl/axfEaEMb6aw9acto6))and publish it under a Creative Commons license.
 The marine vessels are classified into 11 classes (as of 08/21/2023), including:
     - non-commercial small
     - non-commercial medium